 On March 20, 2017, the Plaintiffs filed an action for declaratory and injunctive relief against the FTC to correct press releases, blog posts, a scam alert listing, and public comments by the FTC and its designated representatives.
 The materials at issue allegedly injured the Plaintiffs’ reputations and revenue streams.
 The Counterclaim also asserts a cause of action for the FTC’s alleged tortious interference with Plaintiffs’ business relationships.

-Court documents state the newly filed countersuit arises from the FTC’s original September 2016 lawsuit alleging that DOTAuthority.com and its affiliates engaged in deceptive business practices by misleading consumers into believing DOTAuthority.com was affiliated with a governmental entity (CIVIL ACTION NUMBER: 0:16-cv-62186-WJZ) in the United States District Court for the Southern District of Florida.
-The Plaintiffs’ court filing states that there were pre-existing and adequate good faith disclaimers on DOTAuthority.com’s marketing materials, websites, and shopping carts that stated the company is a third party and “not the Department of Transportation.”
+The newly filed countersuit arises from the FTC’s September 2016 lawsuit accusing DOTAuthority.com and its affiliates of deceptive business practices.
+Specifically, commissioners argued that DOTAuthority.com purposefully tried to mislead consumers into believing it was a government entity (CIVIL ACTION NUMBER: 0:16-cv-62186-WJZ).
+The Plaintiffs’ court filing states thatDOTAuthority.com’s marketing materials, websites, and shopping carts featured pre-existing, adequate good faith disclaimers explaining that the company is a third party and “not the Department of Transportation.”

 According to one of the members of DOTAuthority.com’s legal team, Attorney Andrew Gordon:

-DOTAuthority.com is represented by attorneys Andrew Gordon, Aaron Wiener, and Bradley Gross.
-The FTC is represented by attorneys Karen S. Hobbs, Danielle Estrada, Connell McNulty and Collot Guerard.
+Attorneys Andrew Gordon, Aaron Wiener, and Bradley Gross represented DOTAuthority.com.
+Attorneys Karen S. Hobbs, Danielle Estrada, Connell McNulty and Collot Guerard represented the FTC.
 The case is expected to go to trial in October 2017.Contact An FTC Lawyer »